Tzlpi/Duels/README.md

 It was made quite a while ago so the code isn't that great.

 The game is meant for 2 players.

-The Idea for this minigame is from Hypixel.
+The plugin was made by me however the idea is from Hypixel.

-For more information contact support at https://support.hypixel.net
+For more information / support contact me: <code>Tzipi#5810</code>

 ## Features
 * Full config support